 - Go seek medical help.
 Get treatments for any injuries and/or ask for sexual assault forensic exam to collect any evidence.

 - Contact authorities as soon as you can.
 If you want to report a crime, there is a time limit.
 This is called a statute of limitations and it varies state per state.

 - Call the National Sexual Assault Telephone Hotline.
-Dial 800.656.HOPE (4673) and you’ll be immediately be connected to a trained professional who can provide you confidential services and support.
+Dial 800-656-HOPE (4673) and you’ll be be connected immediately to a trained professional who can provide you with confidential services and support.

 Additional resources for sexual assault survivors and advocates

 Remember: If you have experienced sexual assault or know someone who has, you are not alone and there are tons of resources out there.

 The Rape, Abuse & National Network is a great place to start.
 They have even more tips for safety and prevention, a hotline, plus guides and resources to help people move through trauma.

 The Me Too Movement, founded by Tarana Burke, is another great resource which provides a database of local and national organizations that provide support and safe spaces for survivors and advocates.
 Their mission is to help people heal through community and education.

 Protecting Yourself Against Cyber Attacks